kbrueckner/mui-validate/doc/components/Validate.md

 ### inputType (optional)

-Type of the wraped input i.e. textfield or select, when set to detect it will be tried to find the right input type automatically which could be error prone.
+Type of the wrapped input i.e. textfield or select, when set to detect it will be tried to find the right input type automatically which could be error prone.

 Type: 'detect' | 'textfield' | 'select' | 'autocomplete' | 'picker' (MUI X 5) | 'datepicker' (MUI X 6)